Income Tax Relief: What Can You Claim In 2021 For YA 2020?

 The maximum income tax relief amount for the lifestyle category is RM2,500.
 So if you bought a computer that costs more than that, you can no longer include your gym membership, internet subscription, and others for income tax relief.

-If you have a golf club membership which also has gym facilities, it would not qualify for this income tax relief.
+If you have a golf club membership that also has gym facilities, it would not qualify for this income tax relief.

 |Individual Relief Types||Amount (RM)|